-Mötley Crüe drummer Tommy Lee is changing his address and trading the celebrity-packed city of Calabasas for Brentwood, one of L.A.’ coolest neighborhoods.
+In 2021, Mötley Crüe drummer Tommy Lee changed his address and traded the celebrity-packed city of Calabasas for Brentwood, one of L.A.’ coolest neighborhoods.

-The rock star recently bought a Zen-inspired property that’s spread on a double lot to make way for all of its waterfalls, magical pathways, lush trees, and Koi pond.
-The house and surrounding grounds stand in stark contrast to the wild part house (with a disco in the basement) that Lee once owned in Malibu, when he gave us the tour on MTV Cribs.
+Tommy Lee’s new house and surrounding grounds stand in stark contrast to the wild party house (with a disco in the basement) that the rocker once owned in Malibu, when he gave fans the tour on MTV Cribs.

 There’s also a bedroom-office with a spiral staircase that leads to a huge yoga and meditation space and/or art-room, and two extra bedrooms that occupy a separate wing.